This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 33 Dialogues

-This character does not appear in the Bible but represents the officials under various kings who were against Daniel (Daniel 3:8ff, 6:4ff).
-Does not appear in the movie after the scene with the lion's den to follow Daniel 6:24.
+Represents the officials under various kings who were opposed to Daniel (Daniel 3:8ff, 6:4ff).
+Does not appear in the screenplay after the scene with the lion's den to follow Daniel 6:24.

 SHADRACH